-Description The property comprises of a semi detached single storey and attic chalet villa.
-Accommodation Ground floor: hall, lounge, inner hall, bathroom, bedroom and kitchen.
-Attic floor: bedroom.
-Gross Internal Floor Area (m2) Approximately 58 Neighbourhood and Location The property is situated within a mixed residential/commercial area where surrounding properties are of a mixed size and style.
+Description The property comprises of a semi detached two storey villa.
+Assammadation Cround floor, north hall kitchen utility/store and laungs/diner Accommodation Ground floor: porch, hall, kitchen, utility/store and lounge/diner.
+First floor: landing, shower room and three bedrooms.
+Gross Internal Floor Area (m2) Approximately 99 Gross internal Floor Area (m -) Approximately 99 Neighbourhood and Location The property is situated within an established residential area where surrounding properties are of a similar age and style.
 Local amenities can be found within a reasonable commute.
-Age (Year Built) Circa 1900 (125 years old) Weather Sunny.
+Age (Year Built) Circa 1970 (55 years old) • Weather Sunny.
 Weather over recent weeks has been unsettled.
+Chimnou Stacks None.
+Chimney Stacks NOTE.

-Chimney Stacks Assumed to be of brick construction with a rendered finish and cement flashings.
-Visually inspected with the aid of binoculars where appropriate.
-Roofing including Roof Space The roof is of pitched/hipped design and is overlaid with slates with a metal ridge.
-There are areas of flat roof which appear to be overlaid with fibreglass or a similar material.
-No access was possible into the roof space.
+Roofing including Roof Space The roof is of pitched design and is overlaid with tiles with a tiledridge.
+The roof structure is of timber truss construction with plasterboard or similar sarking.
+Insulation materials have been laid in between ceiling joists.
+There are areas of flat roof which appear to be overlaid with felt or a similar material.
 Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
+Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 Rainwater Fittings Gutters and downpipes are formed in PVC materials.
 Visually inspected with the aid of binoculars where appropriate.

-Main Walls Outer walls appear to be of brick and stone construction with a rendered finish.
+Main Walls Outer walls appear to be of brick construction with a pointed/rendered finish.
+There is evidence of cavity wall insulation however, this should be confirmed.
 Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.